T. J. Richards

 Tobias John Martin Richards (3 February 1850 – 28 July 1939), invariably referred to as "T. J. Richards", was a South Australian coachbuilder and motor body manufacturer who founded the company which would eventually form the manufacturing base of Chrysler Australia.

 History

 Early life

-Richards was the eldest son of John Martin Richards (1824 – 2 June 1867) and his wife Catherine T. Richards (1823 – 15 April 1908), née Reed, Wesleyan Methodists from Cornwall who migrated to Australia in 1842, where she met and married John, who had a position with the Tasmanian government.
+Richards was the eldest son of John Martin Richards (1824 – 2 June 1867) and his wife Catherine T. Richards (1823 – 15 April 1908), née Reed.

+The Reeds were Wesleyan Methodists from Cornwall who migrated to Australia in 1842, where Catherine met and married John Richards, who had a position with the Tasmanian government.
 They had one daughter before moving to South Australia, with some of her relatives, in 1845.
-Tobias was born at Montacute, then the site of a copper mine.
+Richards was born at Montacute, then the site of a copper mine.
 John and Catherine went on to have total of 15 children.

 Richards grew up in Kapunda, and was still living there when his father, a teacher and journalist, drowned in the waters of a local dam while intoxicated.
-Tobias Richards was a witness at the inquest.
+Richards, aged 17, was a witness at the inquest.